armdev/greenwich/README.md

 # greenwich
 Spring Cloud Gateway with Greenwich.RELEASE
 Gateway routes with eureka and not only.
-Start all services just on localhost, no docker, no kubernates, no cloud.
+Start all services just on localhost, no docker, no kubernetes, no cloud, but Cloud Native!

 Access via gateway